Designing an AI-powered tool to simplify and analyse employee feedback

 Using IA to identify topics and sentiments

-Carol, our AI tool, analyzes survey comments to uncover key topics and sentiments.
+Carol, the AI tool, analyzes survey comments to uncover key topics and sentiments.
 It scans for recurring themes, such as benefits, workplace culture, or leadership, while detecting the emotional tone (positive, negative, or neutral).
-This allows HR teams to quickly understand employee feedback and act on it.
+This allows HR teams to understand employee feedback and act on it quickly.

 By combining topic detection with sentiment analysis, Carol provides a clear overview of concerns and satisfaction areas, helping HR teams make data-driven decisions.

-• Key topics: The most discussed areas, such as benefits or work-life balance.
+• Most mentioned topics: The most discussed areas, such as benefits or work-life balance.

 • Sentiment per topic: Whether employees feel positively, negatively, or neutrally about each.

-This structured approach enables HR teams to quickly identify areas for improvement and take meaningful action.
+This structured approach enables HR teams to quickly identify areas for improvement and take an action.

 Designing for Accessibility: Optimizing Charts for Colour Blindness